devgeek2700/CURESATHI-Healthcare-Consultatant-App/README.md

 ## Overview

 The Healthcare Consultant App is a mobile application developed using React Native technology.
 It aims to address the challenges faced by rural populations in accessing quality healthcare services by providing a platform for remote consultations with healthcare professionals.
 Additionally, the app utilizes artificial intelligence (AI) and location-based recommendations to connect users with suitable doctors and hospitals in their vicinity.
+This project was made specifically for the Solapur hackathon competition 2024.

 ## Key Features